jlichtig/TechTrove-E-commerce-Analysis/README.md

 # ElectroniCart Post-Pandemic Ecommerce Analysis
-Excel analysis and SQL queries are accessible via GitHub Tableau dashboards are accessible via Tableau Public
+Excel analysis and SQL queries are accessible via GitHub

+Tableau dashboards are accessible via Tableau Public

 Since its establishment in 2019, ElectroniCart has been an e-commerce platform catering to a global audience, offering a wide range of electronic products.
-Between 2019 and 2023, they amassed over 100K rows of transactional data rich in metrics, encompassing sales and operations, product offerings, marketing strategies, and loyalty program analytics.
-This project consolidates the analysis of the largely underutilized dataset, offering the company's business leaders actionable insights and recommendations to improve their business performance.
+From 2019 to 2022, they amassed over 100K rows of data on their sales, marketing efforts, and loyalty program.
+Having conducted an exploratory analysis on the largely underutilized dataset, this project consolidates findings on ElectroniCart's performance through the COVID-19 pandemic, offering the company's sales and marketing leaders with actionable insights and recommendations to improve their performance.

-This project aims to conduct an exploratory analysis to understand ElectroniCart's sales performance from pre-pandemic through post-pandemic (2019 - 2022) to form initial recommendations for marketing and inventory management teams for further areas of exploration.

 Insights and recommendations cover the following areas: